Cubic threefolds moduli and the Monster group: The Bimonster as a covering group

-It follows from Remark \ref{rem:transitiveoncomponents} that $U_K$ is connected.
-Our goal is to prove Alcock's conjecture for this pair, to be precise, we want to show that $(U_K,U_K^\sg)$ has a universal reflection covering with covering group the Bimonster.
+Our main goal is to show that $(U_K,D_{U_K})$ has a universal reflection covering with covering group the Bimonster.
+As a first step, we construct in Subsection \ref{subsect:tubnbhd} below reflection covers for the members of $ \Uscr$.